Hsien-Ming-Ku/SWUFE-Math/README.md

 !!!
 NOTE:

-Some test matrices for shifted Krylov subspace methods
+Some test matrices are used for investigating the performance of shifted Krylov subspace methods

 (A - sigma_i *I) = b, sigma_i \in \mathbb{C}, i = 1,2,...,t.

 These test matrices A are from the Numerical Linear Algebra (NLA) Course of Prof. Gerard L.G.
-Sleijpen (Homepage: http://www.staff.science.uu.nl/~sleij101/, but recently the link of his NLA Course is not available), And also some matrices come from two popular test matrix collections:
+Sleijpen (Mathematical Institute, Utrecht University, The Netherlands, Homepage: http://www.staff.science.uu.nl/~sleij101/, but recently the link of his NLA Course is not available).
+And also some matrices come from two popular test matrix collections:

 1. Matrix Market: http://math.nist.gov/MatrixMarket/matrices.html
 2. The University of Florida Sparse Matrix Collection: http://www.cise.ufl.edu/research/sparse/matrices/